Smattr/clink/README.rst

   syntax highlighting, so Clink can ask Vim to highlight the snippets it shows you.
-* **Exact jumps** Clink opens Vim not only at the right line, but at the right column for the entry youve asked for.
+* **Exact jumps** Clink opens Vim not only at the right line, but at the right column for the entry you’ve asked for.
 * **Fewer features** Cscope’s options to find files and regex text are now better served by any__ number__ of__ other__ tools__ and are not included in Clink.